Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

 Me: Amazingly, so did I.

-Sue: You just have to come to these things with an open mind.
-It was a good end to the season.
+Sue: You have to come to these things with an open mind, Neil.
+It was the perfect end to the season.
 It was very exciting in places, it had a good script, and there were some very inventive ideas.
-It was too long (of course) and the direction occasionally let it down but I like the way Jo and the Doctor are more of a team now.
+It was too long, of course, and the direction occasionally let it down, but I really like how Jo and the Doctor are a proper team now.
 Yeah, it was pretty good, that.